Puppy Training 101: The Ideal Potty Training Set Up

 This can not be underestimated as one of the biggest factors in helping a puppy understand how great it is when they potty in the right spot.

 Puppy parents should plan to offer special treats to a puppy when they go on their pee pad or when they go in the right spot outside.

 Giving a puppy a couple of treats or more after they finish their potty can really make an impression on them and help them to connect the dots about where the toilet is.

-Los Angeles dog trainer Alexandra Bassett is the owner of Dog Savvy, a dog training company based in Los Angeles that specializes in positive dog and puppy training.
+Los Angeles dog trainer Alexandra Bassett is the owner of Dog Savvy Los Angeles, a positive dog and puppy training company in Los Angeles that specializes in positive dog and puppy training.
 She has been training dogs professionally for over 3 years and especially enjoys teaching new dog parents in Los Angeles how to train a puppy.
-She especially lives in Los Angeles and is available for free consultations.
+If you have questions about puppy training or would like to discuss your training goals, she is available for free phone consultations: (213) 294-1519.